Track Setter

 • Right side

-• The track setter mount has a steel rod and a white fiberglass rod attached.
+• The track setter mount has a white fiberglass rod and a steel rod attached.

 • The white fiberglass rod flexes and applies down force when the track setter is on the snow.
 It also flexes sideways to allow the track setter to track smoothly around curves in the trail.

-• I normally use a 1/2" fiberglass rod, but I also have a 5/8" fiberglass rod that can be used when more down force is required.
+• I normally use a 5/8" white fiberglass rod, but I also have a 1/2" fiberglass rod that can be used when the snow is softer and less down force is required.

 Track Setter Mount